-Your coded information may be used for future research related to ABI-5366 or HSV-2.
+Your coded information may be used for future research related to ABI-1179 or recurrent genital herpes.

 This future research may be conducted overseas.
 You will not be told when future research is undertaken using your information.
 Your information may be shared widely with other researchers or companies.
 Your information may also be added to information from other studies, to form much larger sets of data.